Business Relationship Manager (BRM) Metrics

 Level 4 –

-Building cooperation based on mutual respect and understanding.
+Build cooperation based on mutual respect and understanding.

 Moving Up in Maturity – Trusted Advisor

-This metric will get BRMs focused on building successful business cases that drive real financial business value to the organization.
+This metric will get BRMs focused on building successful business cases that drive real financial value to the organization.

 Note the emphasis on “approved-to-start” projects and not “delivered” projects.
-BRMs starting out can easily influence the projects that are brought forward to the business through business cases, but influencing the actual delivery of these projects from the enabling function (resulting in true value realization) will come from more senior/experienced business teams.
+BRMs starting out can easily influence the projects that are brought forward to the organization through business cases, but influencing the actual delivery of these projects from the enabling function (resulting in true value realization) will come from more senior/experienced teams.